 Frank added a photo and comment

 Fig. 12.
-I may be taking a risk here of offending some readers by using this image as an illustration for the ending of Jeff’s narrative.
-But if it’s natural for boys to get erections, it’s also natural for boys to explore their penises and, like Jeff, begin to contemplate the potential sexual power focused in that organ.
+If it’s natural for boys to get erections, it’s also natural for boys to explore their penises and, like Jeff, begin to contemplate the potential sexual power focused in that organ.
 See “Frank Answers About Masturbation and Prayer”.
 In that article I encourage adolescent boys to develop a spirituality that emphasizes praise and thanksgiving for the gift of the vitality of life more than a sense of sin and guilt over a doctrine of “disordered sex”.

 In reply to Jeff

 Jeff, did you write this just for a blog comment?
 Well, no matter.
 It is a good story and a mental feat to put yourself back into your 12-year old mind.

 Treasured memories.
 Although I was bashful and felt like I was engaged in some illicit activity I really loved the nude swimming.
 However whenever I’d strip down I’d tell myself that I’d only be nude for an hour, or an hour and a half tops, and that the only females who’d see me were all mothers and sisters of other boy swimmers so it wasn’t as if I had anything they hadn’t seen before.

 What surprises me now is that boys ever allowed themselves to be photographed naked.
 Whenever anyone pulled out a camera and asked to take my picture I’d say no. On film you’re naked not for an hour but forever and there’s no telling who’s going to see you since pictures can be passed around from hand to hand.